isabella232/document-services.en/help/pdfservices/exportpdf.md

 ---
-title: Leveraging PDF Tools API to Export PDF to Word, PowerPoint, and More
+title: Leveraging PDF Tools API to export PDF to Word, PowerPoint, and more
 description: Adobe PDF Tools API provides the ability to convert PDF files to MS Office, text, and images using APIs
 type: tutorial
 role: Developer